DAHS Transport Facilities

 Transport of Specimens

-Pathology specimens collected at DAHS are placed in the pathology tray in the Utility room fridge, except those which need to remain unrefrigerated – these are placed on the bench next to the fridge with clear notification for the driver that they are waiting transport.
+Pathology specimens collected at DAHS are placed in the pathology tray in the Utility room fridge, except those which need to remain unrefrigerated – these are placed on the bench next to the fridge with clear notification for the driver that they are awaiting transport.

 The DAHS drivers are responsible for appropriately transporting the specimens to the PathWest laboratory, located in the Derby Hospital.
 The drivers have regular pick-up and delivery times for bloods.
 These times are 9am–9.30am, 12pm - 12.30pm, 3pm–3:30 pm and can be contacted on their mobile phones if there are specimens requiring more urgent transport.
-If the bloods are urgent it is practise to phone Pathology before the driver arrives, and notify them.
+If the bloods are urgent it is practise to phone Pathology before the driver arrives and notify them.